-Aerospace and defence face big challenges ahead, not least from the potential fallout of Brexit.
+Aerospace and defence face big challenges ahead, not least from the shifting geopolitics and economic uncertainty of the world today.
 With cost control set to become even more important, it’s imperative that firms take a more strategic approach to buildings maintenance, repair and operations (MRO)

-Aerospace and defence order books tend to be dominated by a few big-ticket, long-term projects rather than a “churn" of smaller orders, for example the Royal Navy’s new Queen Elizabeth-class aircraft carriers.
-Against such a high capital backdrop, one important area where cost control and efficiency can be achieved at a day-to-day level is within MRO procurement to help maintain buildings – in other words, the cost of day-to-day purchases of mechanical, plumbing and electrical spares, replacements and components.
+Aerospace and defence order books tend to be dominated by a few big-ticket, long-term projects rather than a “churn" of smaller orders, for example, the Royal Navy’s new Queen Elizabeth-class aircraft carriers.
+Against such a high capital backdrop, one important area where cost control and efficiency can be achieved at a day-to-day level is the maintenance of buildings – in other words the procurement of industrial supplies for Maintenance, Repair and Operations (MRO).

-“It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” says Helen Alder, head of knowledge and product development at the Chartered Institute for Procurement and Supply.
+“It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” says Helen Alder, Head of Knowledge at the Chartered Institute for Procurement and Supply (CIPS).
 “Many organisations have numerous large buildings and over the course of a year spend significant amounts on maintaining these.

 “With buildings maintenance, it’s important to prioritise MRO requirements (either if you have an in-house facilities management team or it’s outsourced) so that critical areas, whether that’s lighting, plumbing or air conditioning etc, that might affect your overall operations can be serviced in a timely manner.
 This comes down to working with suppliers to identify key MRO products and ensuring you have a list of key suppliers that will be able to provide parts as and when you need them.”

-In addition to these regularly purchased items, Keith Johnson, Industry sector manager at RS, points out that there are also a significant number of one-off purchases.
-“Typically we find that 60-80% of the items companies in this sector buy are one off purchases,” he says.
-“As such, it’s crucial look at the actual MRO process to ensure that it’s as streamlined and efficient as possible, otherwise hidden costs like the time it takes an employee to order each individual item really mount up.”
+In addition to these regularly purchased items, Brendan Free, Industry Sector Manager, RS Components, points out that there are also a significant number of one-off purchases.
+“Typically we find that the overwhelming majority – maybe as high as 80% – of the items companies in this sector buy are one-off purchases,” he says.
+“As such, it’s crucial to look at the actual MRO process to ensure that it’s as streamlined and efficient as possible, otherwise hidden costs like the time it takes an employee to order each individual item really mount up.”

 Choose the right suppliers

-"You need to work with a supplier that has expertise and understands the aerospace and defence sector"Keith Johnson, Industry Sector Manager, RS
+"You need to work with a supplier that has expertise and understands the aerospace and defence sector"Brendan Free, Industry Sector Manager, RS